Learn in the Field

 Speaker: Gary Zimmer and Leilani Zimmer-Durand

-In the first field learning session attendees will take a field walk and look at some of the cover crops growing on the farm this year.
-Attendees will learn:
+In the first field learning session, attendees will take a field walk and look at this year’s organic corn and cover crops growing near the Learning Center and talk about the crop rotation, fertility program, and this year’s farming challenges and successes.

 12:30 P.M. – 1:30 P.M.